Managing the risks of financial crime in the education sector

 Adapting to a growing market

-To help with this, we’re launching a special new guide to managing the risks of financial crime in the education sector, which looks in detail at potential financial crime risks and how they can be managed.
+We’ve updated our guide to managing the risks of financial crime in the education sector, which looks in detail at potential financial crime risks and how they can be managed.

 In an increasingly global education market, the guide details UK institutions’ legal responsibilities in the battle against money laundering, bribery, corruption and terrorist financing, as well as those dealing with countries where international sanctions are in place.